-Keep in mind that certain damage is not covered by homeowners insurance as the policy contains terms, conditions and exclusions.
-For example, if your property is damaged in an earthquake, the damage is typically not covered unless you have purchased earthquake coverage.
+Keep in mind that certain damage is not covered by homeowners insurance, as the policy contains terms, conditions and exclusions.
+For example, if your personal property is damaged in an earthquake, the damage is typically not covered under your home insurance unless you have purchased earthquake coverage.
 Similarly, damage from a flood is not covered unless you have purchased a separate flood policy.
 Special limits may also apply to certain property.

 Personal property insurance is an important protection for your most valued possessions that are part of your lifestyle.
 Whether home for you is a condo, a house or an apartment, you can help get more peace of mind with the right personal property insurance to cover your needs.